rkyzk/ecopost-2023/ecopost/documents/AUTOMATEDTESTS.md

 5. The title of the post can be updated.
 6. The content of the post can be updated.
 7. The city can be updated.
-8. The category can be updated.
-9. Canceling update will not update the post.
+8. Canceling update will not update the post.
-10. The feedback message will say the change has been saved if the post is updated.
+9. The feedback message will say the change has been saved if the post is updated.
-11. The feedback message will say the post has been published if the post is published.
+10. The feedback message will say the post has been published if the post is published.
 11. Publishing the post on ‘Update Post’ page will set the post status to 1 (‘Published’)

 - DeletePost view